 An estimated 4.7 million Americans and counting are living with an artificial knee joint, according to a 2010 Mayo Clinic orthopedics study.
-Dr. Samir Sharma and Dr. Kavita Sharma of South Bay Orthopedics and Sports Medicine provide knee replacement procedures in Campbell, California, with the goal of helping their patients restore mobility and improve their quality of life as smoothly and quickly as possible.
+Dr. Samir Sharma and Dr. Kavita Sharma of South Bay Orthopedics and Sports Medicine provide knee replacement procedures in San Jose, California, with the goal of helping their patients restore mobility and improve their quality of life as smoothly and quickly as possible.
 To learn more, call or book an appointment online today.

 A total knee replacement surgery is designed to relieve pain and restore function in knee joints that are severely diseased or damaged.

 During a total knee replacement surgery, your South Bay surgeon cuts away any damaged bone and cartilage from your kneecap, shinbone, and thighbone, and replaces it with an artificial prosthesis made up of metal alloys, polymers, and high-grade plastics.

 A total knee replacement surgery requires anesthesia.
 To prevent infection, an intravenous antibiotic can be administered, and a nerve block can be used to numb your knee.